Juan Pablo de Rivero Vaccari, Ph.D., M.S.B.A.

 Spinal Cord Injury (SCI): Considering that many patients with SCI are young adults, and that no-FDA approved therapy is yet available, SCI is devastating.
 The inflammatory response is part of the secondary injury cascade of SCI events and is partially responsible for the deleterious effects occurring after trauma.
 Therefore, anti-inflammatory therapies offer the possibility of limiting damage after SCI; hence, resulting in improved histopathological and functional outcomes.

 Traumatic Brain Injury (TBI): Traumatic brain injury is the leading cause of disability in young adults.
-The inflammatory response after TBI contributes to neuronal death and progressive axonal loss over days to weeks after injury; thus, a better understanding of how inflammation contributes to brain damage after injury is of utmost importance in order to develop better therapies to improve outcomes in this patient population.
+The inflammatory response after TBI contributes to neuronal death and progressive axonal loss over days to weeks after injury; thus, a better understanding of how inflammation contributes to brain damage after injury is of utmost importance to develop better therapies to improve outcomes in this patient population.

 Stroke: Stroke is a major problem affecting populations worldwide.
 It is the second most common cause of death in the world after heart disease.
 In the United States stroke is the fourth leading cause of death, and the societal costs are approximately 80 billion dollars, which are expected to double by the year 2030.
 Moreover, the inflammatory response is a key contributor to the deleterious outcomes after stroke.
 As a result, it is important to identify new and better anti-inflammatory therapies aimed at successfully treating this patient population.